yochaigal/cairn/wip/2e/setting.md

 8. Number the dots, starting from the **Heart** and expanding outwards.
 The **Heart** is always **1**, and the **Frontier** is always the terminal number.

 #### Tips
-- You can increease the **Province Scale** by doubling the triangle in step **5**, then adding dots halfway between two points on any line (roads, trails, rivers, etc).
+- You can increase the **Province Scale** by doubling the size of the triangle in step **5**, then adding dots halfway between two points on any line (roads, trails, rivers, etc).
 - You can use other shapes (squares, rectangles, circles, etc) to create dots instead.
 You can even mix & match!
 - You can repeat this process for any adjacent **Provinces**, connecting them by road, river, or range.